 The excavations at The Cairns are part of an archaeological research project investigating the later prehistory of the landscape around Windwick, on the island of South Ronaldsay, Orkney.

 Work at The Cairns has been ongoing since 2006, with the investigation now focusing on the excavation of a large Atlantic Roundhouse, or broch, and associated structures from various phases through the Iron Age and Norse period.

 The project is run by director Martin Carruthers, a lecturer in archaeology with UHI Archaeology Institute, based at Orkney College,

-The current work at the site is not the first excavation there as in 1901 Rev Alexander Goodfellow, a local amateur antiquary, made a small investigation of the site.
-His notes conclude that he found a ‘souterrain’, an underground passageway apparently dating to the Iron Age.
-Indeed, in the 2009 excavation, objects were discovered buried by the entrance to the broch that are likely to be the remains of that antiquarian work.
+The current excavation is not the first in the area – in 1902, Rev Alexander Goodfellow, a local amateur antiquary, made a small investigation of the site.
+He concluded he had found a “souterrain”, an underground passageway apparently dating to the Iron Age.
+Indeed, in the 2009 excavation season, objects were found buried by the broch entrance that were likely to be the vestiges of Goodfellow’s exploration .

-Subsequently, parts of the archaeological remains were encountered again in the mid-twentieth century by the current landowner’s father who accidentally uncovered a narrow opening to what appeared to be a large voided chamber which was hastily covered up and the exact location was not recorded.
+Subsequently, parts of the archaeological remains were encountered in the mid-20th century when the current landowner’s father accidentally uncovered a narrow opening to what appeared to be a large voided chamber.